LubieKakao1212/VS-ApiLookupLib/README.md

 - Inventories and Item/Fluid Storage - This is even more messy, because sometimes subclasses of `InventoryBase` are being used for item storage and sometimes it's `ItemStack[]`

 ## What this does?
 This library allows to "look up" an api from a given item/block (soon also entities).
 Different lookups may have arbitrary "contexts" such as `BlockFacing` for directional access.
-(How many chests do you want?
-1.57 liters!)
 ## How to use?
 ### Use Nullability checks!
 It is recommended to use this library with nullability checks enabled.